 Final Thoughts

-Adding an authorized user account is a fast and easy way of collecting some extra points or miles outside of earning a new card's sign-up bonus.
-In addition to the extra points, authorized users offer a way of sidestepping the more onerous transfer restrictions with some points programs.
-Ultimately, authorized user accounts allow you to rack up points much faster en route to your next dream holiday.
+Adding an authorized user account is a fast and easy way to collect extra points or miles beyond earning a new card's sign-up bonus.
+In addition to the extra points, authorized users offer a way to sidestep the more onerous transfer restrictions in some point programs.
+Ultimately, authorized user accounts let you rack up points much faster on your way to your next dream holiday.

-For rates and fees of the cards mentioned in this post, please visit the following links: The Platinum Card® from American Express (Rates & Fees), and American Express® Gold Card (Rates & Fees)
+For rates and fees of the cards mentioned in this post, please visit the following links: United Gateway℠ Card (Rates & Fees), United℠ Explorer Card (Rates & Fees), United Quest℠ Card (Rates & Fees), United Club℠ Card (Rates & Fees), American Express Platinum Card® (Rates & Fees), American Express® Gold Card (Rates & Fees), and The World of Hyatt Credit Card (Rates & Fees)

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.